-I started this first pillow case with characters signing autographs in the top left corner.
+I started our first pillow case with characters signing autographs in the top left corner.
 Unfortunately, once a pillow is inside the case some of these autographs are not easily seen.

-Next time I would start with characters signing in the center of the pillow case and then move outward.
-This allows better spacing of the autographs.
+The next time we started with characters signing in the center of the pillow case and then moved outward.
+This allowed better spacing of the autographs around the pillowcase.

 Final Thoughts On Making A Disney Autograph Pillowcase

-My daughter loves her Disney autograph pillowcase and so do I. This easy DIY project was not that expensive, and each signature reminds us of the character interaction.
+My daughter loves her Disney autograph pillowcases and so do I. This easy DIY project was not that expensive, and each signature reminds us of the character interaction.

-Even though it was our first try making a Disney autograph pillowcase it turned out really well.
-The characters were able to sign it like a regular autograph book, and the colors made it through the wash without fading.
+Even on our first try making a Disney autograph pillowcase it turned out really well, but the next ones were even better.
+The characters are able to sign it like a regular autograph book, and the colors make it through the wash without fading.
 If you are looking for a Disney autograph book alternative this Disney autograph pillowcase is a fun and easy choice.